pcar22/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

-## Purpose
+## Project Overview
-The purpose of this challenge is to have the earthquake data in relation to the tectonic plates location on the earth, and to show all the earthquakes with a magnitude greater than 4.5 on the map.
-The base challenge was to have have two maps, a third map was added per the request.
+The objective of this project is to gather earthquake GeoJSON data from the USGS API, create interactive maps of earthquakes around the world.
+The earthquake data is represented on the maps in relation to the tectonice plates location on earth, and according to each event's magnitude.

-The map is showing the earthquakes in the past 7 days.
-Each feature is a circle marker on the map, and if clicked a popup message will appear showing the magnitude and location.
+This map is a satellite view, and shows the earthquakes in the past 7 days, each feature is a circle marker on the map, and when clicked a popup message will appear showing the magnitude and location.

 ![earthQuakeMap.png](https://github.com/pcar22/Mapping_Earthquakes/blob/main/image/earthQuakeMap.png)